sst/guide/_chapters/organizing-serverless-projects.md

 Now let's look at the most common pattern for organizing serverless projects.

-### Microservices + Mono-Repo
+### Microservices + Monorepo

 Mono-repo, as the term suggests is the idea of a single repository.
 This means that your entire application and all its services are in a single repository.

 The microservice pattern on the other hand is a concept of keeping each of your services modular and lightweight.
 So for example; if your app allows users to create profiles and submit posts; you could have a service that deals with user profiles and one that deals with posts.

-The directory structure of your entire application under the microservice + mono-repo pattern would look something like this.
+The directory structure of your entire application under the microservice + monorepo pattern would look something like this.

 ```
 |- services/